spin-itn/spin-itn.github.io/docs/about.md

 >
 > <span style="color:#242fff; text-align: justify; display:block">**2)** creating a fertile environment to train a **new generation of unique European researchers** who can incorporate new sensor types into widespread, societally-relevant applications.
 In SPIN, we will educate broad and versatile researchers – in fundamental theory, the forefront of ground motion sensing technology, in monitoring system design, and in the interpretation and mitigation of natural hazards.</span>

 SPIN will, for the first time, focus on [training](/training/) [15 Early-Stage Researchers](/recruitment/) (ESRs) in emerging measurement technologies, and the design of monitoring systems for precursory changes in material properties, all while optimizing observation strategies.
-The unique interdisciplinary and inter-sectoral [network](/consortium/) will enable ESRs to gain international expertise at excellent [research institutions](/beneficiaries/), with a meaningful exposure of each ESR to [other disciplines and sectors](/partners/), thus going far beyond the education at a single PhD school.
+The unique interdisciplinary and inter-sectoral [network](/consortium/) will enable ESRs to gain international expertise at excellent [research institutions](/beneficiaries/), with meaningful exposure of each ESR to [other disciplines and sectors](/partners/), thus going far beyond the education at a single PhD programme.
 {: style="text-align: justify;"}

-SPIN runs from 01.03.2021 to 28.02.2025.
+SPIN starts on 01.03.2021 and runs for 4 years, until 28.02.2025.
+The network is coordinated by Prof. Dr. C. Hadziioannou at the <a href="https://www.geo.uni-hamburg.de/en/geophysik/personen/hadziioannou-celine.html">University of Hamburg</a>.
+{: style="text-align: justify;"}

 ---
 ![EU acknowledgment](/assets/images/H2020_acknowledgment.png)